lkulowski/LSTM_encoder_decoder/README.md

  <em> <font size = "4"> The LSTM encoder generates an encoded state that summarizes the information in the input sequence.
 The LSTM decoder takes the encoded state and uses it to produce an output sequence.  </font> </em>
 </p>

+Here, we will focus on a simple example where we use the LSTM encoder-decoder on synthetic data.
+We will fit a noisy sinusoidal curve.
+In Sec.
+2, we prepare the time series datatset to feed into our LSTM encoder-decoder.
+In Secon 3. we build....